 Secure Your File Transfers with AS2 or SFTP

-GoAnywhere Managed File Transfer (MFT) is a secure file transfer solution from HelpSystems.
+GoAnywhere Managed File Transfer (MFT) is a secure file transfer solution from Fortra.
 GoAnywhere supports SFTP, FTPS, AS2, and other secure industry protocols for file sharing.

 If you’re ready to start sending secure, encrypted file transfers between your organization and your trading partners, employees, and clients, we can help!
-See if GoAnywhere MFT is right for your organization’s file transfer needs by taking a short feature tour.
+See if GoAnywhere MFT is right for your organization’s file transfer needs by trying it today.